michael-ritter/jupyterhub-combopt-ma4502/docs/docs/install_jupyterhub.md

 # Install JupyterHub

-After the server is set up, and a non-root sudo user has been created, it is time to install JupyterHub on the server.
+After the server is set up, it is time to install JupyterHub on the server.

 [TOC]